Spec-Driven Development: Planning Templates for AI Agents

 ...then planning is where you set up success for every subsequent step.

-The promise: Create an incredibly quality plan template, and the quality of code you get will increase dramatically.
+The promise: Build a high-quality plan template, and the code you get back will improve dramatically.
 If you start generating plans you hate, it's time to work on your template.

 The templates I've described focus on iterating applications with new features or infrastructure changes.
-But agents aren't limited to this.
+Agents aren't limited to that.
 You could create planning templates for:

 The framework adapts to whatever workflow you need to systematize.